mario17s/REST-API-with-JSON-Web-Token-Authentication/README.md

+An API which helps the user to access data regarding Students, Courses and Registrations(many-to-many relation between Students and Courses).
+Chrome Extension used for the HTTP requests: Talend Api
-An extension for the CourseRegistrations Repo including an authentication mechanism using JSON Web Token.
+It also includes an authentication mechanism using JSON Web Token.